 - Try sipping it every mile

 - Still feeling thirsty?
-Try sipping every couple minutes
+Try sipping every couple of minutes

 - Still thirsty?
 Check your pre-hydration again

-If you don’t like the taste of flavored water, you can also take something like Salt Stick tablets before and during the run to help balance out sweat loss as well.
+If you don’t like the taste of flavored water, you can also take something like Salt Stick tablets before.
+And also during the run to help balance out sweat loss as well.

-Not sure how to manage those cups on race day?Slow down to grab the cup, squish together so you’ve created a peak on one end making it like a funnel to pour down your throat.
-Again sip if needed rather than feeling you must chug it all.
-Some people prefer to walk through each aid station to ensure they get in water, I hate to lose momentum so I practice the sip or carry my own water.
+Some people prefer to walk through each aid station to ensure they get in water.
+I hate to lose momentum so I practice the sip or carrying my own water.
 Do what works for you.